jondoesflow/CCustomConnectors/README.md

 Each one has it's own unique OperationID, and this is then passed along with the parameters required as a JSON object with the C# code to produce an output.

+There is a Power Automate cloud flow as part of the second solution import, and this gives you an example of all of the runs of each of the C# custom code elements.

 You can find out more about this on my blog post here - https://www.jondoesflow.com/post/chatgpt-and-c-custom-connectors

+Has this helped you ?
+Buy be a cwoffee - https://ko-fi.com/jondoesflow THANKS !